 Read about the career journey of a few other STH practitioners.

-For a great practical and informative introduction to benefits of gardening for health and well-being, the role of the therapist, careers advice and information about how to get involved locally, sign up for one of our Step into Social and Therapeutic Horticulture workshops today
+For a great practical and informative introduction to benefits of gardening for health and well-being, the role of the therapist, careers advice and information about how to get involved locally, sign up for one of our Introduction to Social and Therapeutic Horticulture Practice workshops today